maesenka/hibernate-spatial-demo/README.md

 # A dynamic Trajectories map

 It would be nice to actually see the trajectories on a map.
 So let's create a simple web map using the [OpenLayers](https://openlayers.org/) JavaScript framework.
-The result will look like this
+The result will look like this:

 ![alt text](img/map.png "web map screenshot")